jvitku/nengo_1.4/README.md

 * Nengo simulator is unable to handle entire Evolutionary Algorithm because of the following reasons:

-	* The simulation is getting slower in time
-	* The Nengo creates too many Threads ?
+	* The simulation is getting slower in time because the Nengo creates too many Threads (better Thread management?)

 * When launching scripts which repeatedly create `net` by means of `nengo-cl`, the old NeuralModules are probably not deleted as in case of `nengo` script.
 TODO solve this.
 * `AbstractHannsNode`: add some better logger, which can select between ROS logger, console logger and file logger.
-* Implement `awaitReady()` for the NeuralModule, so that the module waits until all ROS IO (publishers/subscribers) are connected
+* Extend the `awaitReady()` method in the `NeuralModule` with the `communicationAwareNode`, so that the module waits until all ROS IO (publishers/subscribers) are connected
 * Implement the `ctu.nengoros.model.plasticity.*` in order to provide plastic TransformTerminations.
 This will be used for automatic determination of transformations and learning.

 * Improve use of `RosUtils` .. `TimeUtil`, particularly in the `ca.nengo.util.impl.NodeThreadPool`.